Highfield Hall Governors 2022-2023

 Pupil Welfare and Personnel Committee

 This committee reviewed the child safeguarding audit to identify areas where further work is required.
 The file of documents and other material which staff and governors are required to be familiar with in relation to safeguarding has been reviewed and updated.
-It also reviewed the staffing structure of our growing school and decided to appoint a new Senior Teacher, Laura Webster, to lead the Lower Key Stage 2 team.

 Progress and attainment data for reading, writing and maths is brought to this committee by the Head Teacher and analysed by the committee.
 The Committee looked at a variety of different groupings within the school, including year groups, children categorised as disadvantaged, children qualifying for special education needs support, more able children, and boys/girls.
 The data analysed includes performance in national tests (including relative performance against national results) and data recorded internally within the school.